 Strong violence and language.

-and moody piece of work, and features specially shot material with Vanessa Williams and Arnold Schwarzenegger.
+a dark and moody piece of work, and features specially shot material with Vanessa Williams and Arnold Schwarzenegger.
 It begins showing a black-clad figure smashing up a home.
-He drops a woman's body to the floor, before producing a switchblade knife in order
+He drops a woman's body to the floor, before producing a switchblade

 In the UK, the BBFC passed it with an 18 rating.